Tanganyika Territory

-Tanganyika was a colonial territory in East Africa which was administered by the United Kingdom in various guises from 1916 to 1961.
-It was initially administered under a military occupation regime.
+Tanganyika was a colonial territory in East Africa which was administered by the United Kingdom in various forms from 1916 until 1961.
+It was initially administered under military occupation.
 From 20 July 1922, it was formalised into a League of Nations mandate under British rule.
 From 1946, it was administered by the UK as a United Nations trust territory.
+It bordered British East Africa to the North East.

 Before World War I, Tanganyika formed part of the German colony of German East Africa.
 It was gradually occupied by forces from the British Empire and Belgian Congo during the East Africa Campaign, although German resistance continued until 1918.
-After this, the League of Nations formalised the UK's control of the area, who renamed it "Tanganyika".
+After this, the League of Nations formalised control of the area by the UK, who renamed it "Tanganyika".
 The UK held Tanganyika as a League of Nations mandate until the end of World War II after which it was held as a United Nations trust territory.
-In 1961, Tanganyika gained its independence from the UK as Tanganyika.
+In 1961, Tanganyika gained its independence from the UK as Tanganyika, joining the Commonwealth.
 It became a republic a year later.
 Tanganyika now forms part of the modern-day sovereign state of Tanzania.